Home / Service Level Agreement

 Availability Service Credit

-Below 95%5% of Monthly Subscription for affected Service
+Below 95%5% of Pro Rata Subscription Fee for affected Cloud Offering

-Bentley will apply any Service Credits only against future amounts due from Subscriber for Hosting Fees.
+Bentley will apply Service Credits against amounts due from Subscriber for Subscription Fees in the next billing cycle.
 Service Credits will not entitle Subscriber to any refund or payment from Bentley.
-Unless claimed within ninety (90) Days

 Support Objectives